-- ABLE Plus: This WIOA Title II program offers career pathway ESL, Integrated ESL and Civics Education, Adult Basic Skill development and High School Diploma (HSD) preparation to eligible residents.
-These educational programs are funded through the State of New Jersey Labor and Workforce Development. - To-Work /Community Work Experience Program: This program provides eligible WFNJ participants the opportunity to develop skills that will enable them to find and maintain employment.
+- ABLE PLUS GRANT: This WIOA Title II program offers career pathway ESL, Integrated ESL and Civics Education, Adult Basic Skill development and High School Diploma (HSD) preparation to eligible residents.
+These educational programs are funded through the New Jersey Department of Labor and Workforce Development. - To-Work /Community Work Experience Program: This program provides eligible WFNJ participants the opportunity to develop skills that will enable them to find and maintain employment.
 Participants are placed on a nonprofit/community-based organization site to practice and hone their employability skills.
-This program must be combined with Basic Skills, GED or ESL classes. - English-as-a-Second Language: CEWD offers individuals who need to develop their English proficiency to levels where they will be able to meet the requirements for the Institute for Intensive English (IIE).
+This program must be combined with Basic Skills, GED or ESL classes. - English-as-a-Second Language: The Center offers individuals who need to develop their English proficiency to levels where they will be able to meet the requirements for the Institute for Intensive English (IIE).
 The two beginning levels of English as a Second Language (ESL) support the development of English proficiency skills and move students from the lowest levels of English to levels 3 to 6 of the Institute for Intensive English.
 These courses are designed to provide levels 1 and 2 English proficient students with 135 hours of intensive instruction that focus on the fundamentals of the English Language with an emphasis on speaking, comprehension, and writing.
 In conjunction with each classroom lesson, there is an opportunity for students to review and reinforce the concepts presented through the use of ESL software available in the state-of-the-art computer labs.
-Upon completion of the final course of the Level 2 program, instructor recommendations, post-test scores, and the course final grade will determine if students move from the Center to the IIE Level 3 credit program.
+Upon completion of the final course of the Level 2 program, instructor recommendations, post-test scores, and the course final grade will determine if students advance to the IIE Level 3 credit program.

 - Occupational Training: The Center provides occupational training programs that lead to industry credentials in demand occupations such as

-- Medical Billing Specialist

-- Medical Coding Specialist
+- Medical Assistant

-- Computerized Office Skills

 - Administrative Assistant

 - Accounting Technician

+- Customer Service Representative

 - Patient Care Technician

+- Pharmacy Technician

 - Welding

 - Essentials of Supply Chain Management

-These programs are offered to One Stop Career Center eligible participants (i.e., WIOA, TRA, DVRS and WDP participants) or to individuals who wish to pay.
-Industry-valued credentials will be earned through these programs.
+These programs are offered to American Job Center, Career One Stop eligible participants (i.e., WIOA, TRA, DVRS and WDP participants) or to individuals who wish to pay.
+Industryvalued credentials will be earned through these programs.